operaton/operaton-keycloak/examples/jwt/README.md

 # Operaton - Example for Spring Boot & Keycloak Identity Provider - JWT extension

-This is the alternative way, how Keycloak can be configured with client side JWT authentication in Camunda Cockpit.
+This is the alternative way, how Keycloak can be configured with client side JWT authentication in Operaton Cockpit.
 This configuration does not rely on server side and does not require sticky sessions on your environment.

-It is based on javascript integration from Keycloak (keycloak.js) and an interceptor for Camunda Cockpit.
+It is based on javascript integration from Keycloak (keycloak.js) and an interceptor for Operaton Cockpit.

 **Beware:** this is still in incubation / preview status and might change in the future.

 ## Prerequisites

-1. Configure Keycloak as described in the main part - [here](https://github.com/camunda-community-hub/camunda-platform-7-keycloak/tree/master/examples#prerequisites-in-your-keycloak-realm)
+1. Configure Keycloak as described in the main part - [here](https://github.com/operaton/operaton-keycloak/tree/master/examples#prerequisites-in-your-keycloak-realm)
 2. Add additional client for UI access - ``operaton-jwt``

 You need to set: